sveltia/sveltia-cms/README.md

   - Language labels appear in human-readable display names instead of ISO 639 language codes because it’s not easy for everyone to recognize `DE` as German, `NL` as Dutch, `ZH` as Chinese, and so on.
 - Content editing
   - [Integrates DeepL](#using-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.
 More translation services will be added in the future.
+  - The Content Editor supports [RTL scripts](https://en.wikipedia.org/wiki/Right-to-left_script) such as Arabic, Hebrew and Persian[^146].
   - You can [disable non-default locale content](#disabling-non-default-locale-content)[^15].
   - Boolean, DateTime, List and Number fields in the entry preview are displayed in a localized format.
   - Boolean fields are updated in real time between locales like other widgets to avoid confusion[^35].